symentis/grails-audit-logging-plugin/README.md

 The master branch holds the codebase for plugin version 4.0.x (Grails 4.0.x).

-We currently work on a Grails 4.x branch using a new approach.
-See [PR #212](https://github.com/symentis/grails-audit-logging-plugin/pull/212)

 For older Grails versions, see "Supported Grails Versions" below.
 ## Moving to Maven Central
 This repositories new artifacts are currently moved to Maven Central, sind Bintray will shut down MAY/01/21.
 You can obtain the old artifacts from https://repo.grails.org.